This story has been updated.

 Q: Why are more Medicare patients receiving observation care instead of being admitted?

 A. Medicare has strict criteria for admissions as an inpatient and usually won’t pay anything for admitted patients who should have been in observation care.
 Partly in response to stepped up enforcement of these rules, hospitals in recent years have been placing more patients in observation.

 Q. Will the cost of my maintenance drugs be covered when I am in the hospital?

 A. No, Medicare does not pay for these routine drugs for patients in the hospital in observation care.
-Some hospitals allow patients to bring these drugs from home.
+Some hospitals allow patients to bring these medications from home.
 Others do not, citing safety concerns.

 Q: How do I know if I’m an observation patient and can I change my status?